openstack/openstack-manuals/doc/install-guide/source/launch-instance.rst

 network with one instance that uses it.
 The instructions in this section use command-line interface (CLI) tools on the controller node.
-For more information on the CLI tools, see the `OpenStack User Guide
+For more information on the CLI tools, see the `OpenStack End User Guide
 <http://docs.openstack.org/user-guide/cli_launch_instances.html>`__.
 To use the dashboard, see the
-`OpenStack User Guide
+`OpenStack End User Guide
 <http://docs.openstack.org/user-guide/dashboard.html>`__.

 .. _launch-instance-networks: